 This medicine may increase your risk for sphincter of Oddi spasm.
 This is more likely to occur if you do not have a gallbladder.
 Call your doctor right away if you have new or worsening stomach pain or pain in the upper right abdominal or stomach that may move to your back or shoulders, with or without nausea or vomiting.

-This medicine may increase your risk for pancreatitis.
+This medicine may increase your risk for pancreatitis (swelling of the pancreas).
 Check with your doctor right away if you have the following symptoms: bloating, chills, darkened urine, sudden and severe stomach pain, nausea, vomiting, fever, lightheadedness, or yellow eyes or skin.

 Avoid drinking excessive alcohol while using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Viberzi side effects